 Self-Oscillating Flyback Converter

 This is the most simple and basic converter based on the flyback principle.
 During the conduction time of the switching transistor, the current through the transformer primary starts ramping up linearly with the slope equal to Vin/Lp.
 The voltage induced in the secondary winding and the feedback winding make the fast recovery rectifier reverse biased and hold the conducting transistor ON.
 When the primary current reaches a peak value Ip, where the core begins to saturate, the current tends to rise very sharply.
 This sharp rise in current cannot be supported by the fixed base drive provided by the feedback winding.
 As a result, the switching begins to come out of saturation.

 A switching regulator does the regulation in the SMPS.
 A series switching element turns the current supply to a smoothing capacitor on and off.
 The voltage on the capacitor controls the time the series element is turned.
 The continuous switching of the capacitor maintains the voltage at the required level.

 Like every electronic gadget, SMPS also involve some active and some passive components.
-And like every of those gadgets, it has it’s own advantages and disadvantages.
+And like each of those gadgets, it has its own advantages and disadvantages.

-Let’s start with why you should go for a SMPS
+Let’s start with why you should go for an SMPS

 - The switching action means the series regulator element is either on or off.
-Very high efficiency levels are achieved as very little energy us dissipated as heat.
+Very high-efficiency levels are achieved as very little energy we dissipated as heat.

 - As a result of the high efficiency and low levels of heat dissipation, the switch mode power supplies can be compact.

-- Switch mode power supply technology also provide high efficiency voltage conversions in voltage step up or “Boost” applications and step down or “Buck” applications.
+- Switch mode power supply technology also provides high-efficiency voltage conversions in voltage step-up or “Boost” applications and step down or “Buck” applications.

 Then there’s the bad set